U.S. carmakers move to shore up cash, Ford to restart some plants

 Michigan Governor Gretchen Whitmer issued an order on Monday barring non-essential businesses from operating until April 13.

-Japanese automaker Honda Motor Co Ltd (7267.T) said on Thursday it would resume work at its U.S. and Canadian plants on April 7.

-Japan’s Toyota Motor Corp (7203.T) said it would extend a shutdown of its North American plants for two weeks, through April 17.

 Ford plans to begin production on one shift at its Hermosillo, Mexico, assembly plant, where it builds the Ford Fusion and Lincoln MKZ sedans.
 It will restart production on April 14 at its Dearborn plant that builds the F-150 and a Kentucky plant that makes the Super Duty version of the pickup as well as the Ford Expedition and Lincoln Navigator SUVs.
-Other assembly and parts plants will restart then as well.

 Ford shares closed down 2.4%, while GM rose 4.8%.

-Reporting by Ben Klayman and Paul Lienert; Additional reporting by David Shepardson in Washington and Sanjana Shivdas in Bengaluru; Editing by Leslie Adler
+Reporting by Ben Klayman, Paul Lienert and David Shepardson; Additional reporting by Sanjana Shivdas in Bengaluru; Editing by Leslie Adler